Squar3wave/fortran90_dynsys/README.md

 The file `carepackage.f90` is a homemade compilation of useful subroutines not present by default in fortran90.
 Right now it contains

 1. Ports of `arange` and `linspace` from python
-2. A subroutine for linear fitting (without error calculation) with efficiency comparable with Gnuplot's fitting function
+2. A subroutine for linear fitting (without error calculation) with efficiency comparable with Gnuplot's fitting function, developed with [antonio-evangelista](https://github.com/antonio-evangelista)
 3. A subroutine for searching the max value of a 1D vector, can be easily manipulated to find the minimum

 ## System requirements